Verb definition and examples:

 or

-- He ironed his pant.
+- He ironed his pants.
 (The action is ironing)

 Mental verbs: